 Generally speaking, their fees mean that it only makes financial sense to use advisers if you have quite a bit of money - around £50,000 ish - to invest.
 But that's not always the case and even if it is less than that, it can be worth seeing whether you can have a short initial (free) consultation.
+According to Which, financial advisors charge an average initial fee of between 1 and 3 per cent of your investment plus an ongoing charge of between 0.25 and 1 per cent.
 Of course there are fees for this service and you will need to balance the costs against the DIY options, or the even easier robo-investment app options.